China's WeChat is censoring group chats without users' knowledge

 "(Beijing) promotes maintaining ideological connections and guidance with Chinese citizens overseas, particularly for students studying abroad," the report said.
 "Tencent may be pressured to ensure filtering persists for Chinese users in any location."

-Tencent (TCEHY), the tech giant that owns WeChat, did not immediately respond to a request for comment.
+Tencent (TCEHY), the tech giant that owns WeChat, said in a statement that it "respects and complies to local laws and regulations" of countries where it operates.

+"WeChat...will always adhere to Tencent's core mission to create value for our users by providing high-quality, secure user experiences," the company added.

 WeChat doesn't filter all messages "because they don't want international users to experience censorship," Ng said.